Apex-Source/Revolution-PI-Qemu/README.md

 <img width="341" alt="image" src="https://github.com/user-attachments/assets/048904ff-4280-46c3-8eac-e03255b492ea" />

 ### Upcoming
 1) Configure networking
 2) Kernel module debugging with GDB
 3) Integration testing
 4) Load testing

+### Pain In the *ss

+- Specify the -accel tcg flag.
+Which ensures that every piece of the CPU is emulated.
+Otherwise you may expect some ARM EL3 errors, since my host system is an x86 CPU it is unable to simulate ARM EL3 functionality. tcg flag ensures that this functionality is simulated.
+- Make sure 'virtio_blk' module is enabled at boot (initrd).
+- Add the SMP4 flag to avoid cpu max randomness. -smp4 just defines 4 CPU cores.
+Please checkout QEMU docs for more info.